2D transformation matrices - scaling, rotation, shear and translation

 Matrix stretch

-A stretch in the y-direction could be achieved by swapping the 1 and s.
+A stretch in the y-direction could be achieved by swapping the 1 and s in the previous matrix.

-Finally, a squeeze transform scales the shape by s in one dimension only, and by 1/s in the other dimension.
+A squeeze transform is another special case that scales the shape by s in one dimension, and by 1/s in the other dimension.
 Here is the squeeze matrix:

 Matrix squeeze